-- 3.1 The Licensing Authority will continue to promote and work in partnership with the nominated responsible authorities, the Police and Crime Commissioner, Directors of Public Health, and our partners within the Community Safety Partnership to discharge its responsibilities identified by other Government and local strategies and initiatives, where they impact on the objectives of the Licensing Act.
-National strategies and initiatives are:

-- Stevenage PubWatch Scheme

-- Alcohol Harm Reduction Strategy

-- Action plan to Tackle Alcohol Related Crime through local initiatives such as Family Intervention Project (FIP), No More project as examples.

-- National Licensing Week

-- 3.2 The Licensing Authority will consider each application on its own merits, but may make reference to other adopted Council policies including;

-- The Council's Corporate Plan 'Future Town, Future Council'

-- So Stevenage (Safer Stronger Communities)

-- Joint Advisory Group's Action Plan

-- Crime and Disorder Strategies

-- Regulators' Code

-- 3.3 Stevenage PubWatch has been developed to enhance the safety, security, comfort and wellbeing of customers and staff for all types of premises that form its membership.
-The Licensing Authority will take an active part in the scheme and will work with all licence holders to promote Stevenage as being a safe and vibrant place.

-- 3.4 The Licensing Authority fully supports the use of proof of age schemes for patrons using venues within Stevenage Borough, namely Validate, Challenge 21 and other PASS schemes in conjunction with our partners at Trading Standards. - 3.5 Orders made by the Council under the Police and Criminal Justice Act 2001 to control the drinking of alcohol in the streets will be regularly reviewed along with this policy.
+- 6.1.1 The Licensing Authority will continue to promote and work in partnership with the nominated responsible authorities, the Police and Crime Commissioner, Directors of Public Health, and our partners within the Community Safety Partnership to discharge its responsibilities identified by other Government and local strategies and initiatives, where they impact on the objectives of the Licensing Act.
+National strategies and initiatives are: - Stevenage Pubwatch Scheme - Alcohol Harm Reduction Strategy - Action plan to Tackle Alcohol Related Crime through local initiatives such as Family Intervention Project (FIP), 'No More' service as examples. - National Licensing Week. - 6.1.2 The Licensing Authority will consider each application on its own merits but may make reference to other adopted Council policies including. - The Council's Corporate Plan 'Future Town, Future Council' - SoSafe Stevenage Community Safety Partnership (CSP) - Joint Advisory Group's Action Plan - Crime and Disorder Strategies - Regulators' Code - 6.1.3 Stevenage Pubwatch has been developed to enhance the safety, security, comfort and wellbeing of customers and staff for all types of premises that form its membership.
+The Licensing Authority will take an active part in the scheme and will work with all licence holders to promote Stevenage as being a safe and vibrant place. - 6.1.4 The Licensing Authority fully supports the use of proof of age schemes for patrons using venues within Stevenage Borough, namely Validate, Challenge 25 and other PASS schemes in conjunction with our partners at Trading Standards. - Orders made by the Council under the Criminal Justice and Police Act 2001 to control the drinking of alcohol in the streets will be regularly reviewed along with this policy.

-4. Licensable activities
+6.2 Licensable activities